Board of Directors

 Rev. Robert T. Coolidge is a deacon in the Anglican Diocese of Montreal, Canada.
-He is a retired professor of Medieval History having taught at Concordia University and former archivist of The Monticello Association.
-Coolidge is the first deacon to serve a woman priest along side road following the ordination of the Philadelphia Eleven, on July 29, 1974.
+He is a retired professor of Medieval History has taught at Concordia University and former archivist of The Monticello Association.
+Coolidge is the first deacon to serve a woman priest alongside road following the ordination of the Philadelphia Eleven, on July 29, 1974.

 William R. MacKaye is an Episcopal layman long active in the affairs of the Episcopal Diocese of Washington.
-He is a current member of the diocese’s finance committee.
-A former reporter and editor for the Washington Post and retired chief executive of an agency supporting theological education, MacKaye is a free-lance writer, editor, and consultant on nonprofit governance.
+He is a current member of the diocese’s Hunger Fund.
+A former reporter and religion specialist for the Washington Post and retired chief executive of an agency supporting theological education, MacKaye is a free-lance writer, editor, and consultant on nonprofit governance.

 Helene Swanson is currently formalizing Katrina’s Dream- India.
-Over the next few months we will post here those working with us in India claiming her rightful place as a nation of great people.
-And a country that has been influcencial long before the Indus Valley days thousands of years ago.
-Katina’s Dream is i the early stages of developing a couple of programs under the Skill India and Make India schemes to empower women and close the “Digital Divide“.
+We will post here those working with us in India claiming her rightful place as a nation of great people.
+And a country that has been influential long before the Indus Valley days thousands of years ago.
+Katina’s Dream is in the early stages of deveoping a couple of programs under the Skill India and Make India schemes to empower women and close the “Digital Divide“.

 In Memorial to those who shaped the philosophy of Katrina’s Dream…